Paris Club invites Argentina to hold debt negotiation

 Argentine over-the-counter bond prices rose as much as 2.7 percent on the news of the invitation.

-An arrears clearance agreement is not the usual debt rescheduling based on an IMF program.
+An arrears clearance agreement is not the usual debt rescheduling based on an IMF programme.
 It would cover principal, interest and late arrears.

-In the absence of an IMF program, which Argentina has ruled out, Paris Club rules forbid any reduction in the value of the country's debt.
+In the absence of an IMF programme, which Argentina has ruled out, Paris Club rules forbid any reduction in the value of the country's debt.

 Germany is Argentina's biggest Paris Club creditor with about 30 percent of the debt, followed by Japan with about 25 percent.
 Smaller holders include the Netherlands, Spain, Italy, the United States and Switzerland.